 I know, you’re busy, bla bla bla.
 But if you actually care about politics, then really care about it.
 And besides, I can pretty much guarantee you won’t have to wait in any lines.

 Me?
-I’m gonna vote for the Green candidate for City Council Member and the Libertarian for City Council president, knowing that neither one of them has a snowball’s chance in hell (and in truth I wouldn’t want the Libertarian to win anyway), but a width=t least I have a way to officially say: Fuck the two-party Duopoly!
+I’m gonna vote for the Green candidate for City Council Member and the Libertarian for City Council president, knowing that neither one of them has a snowball’s chance in hell (and in truth I wouldn’t want the Libertarian to win anyway), but at least I have a way to officially say: Fuck the two-party Duopoly!

 I’ll probably do write-ins for Mayor and Comptroller.
 And then I’ll vote No on more money for schools, in part because it will pass overwhelmingly regardless, and in part because I think the problem with public schools is so profound and systemic that this fund won’t actually accomplish anything other than making us feel good and kicking the problem further down the road.
 But I’ll vote Yes for lowering the age of City Council eligibility, because if you’re old enough to go kill people in Iraq for reasons that are still beyond my comprehension even as we prepare to finally leave, then you’re old enough to hire a robot to give me another speeding ticket.